NegarMov/Linguistic-Signals-of-Mental-Health/README.md

 <h1 align="center">Linguistic Signals of Mental Health</h1>

 Mental health conditions affect 1 in 8 people globally.
 Yet, despite its significance, early detection remains challenging.
-This repository implements a BERT-based NLP model to infer users’ mental health conditions from their online posts and achieves an accuracy of 80.95% across seven mental health classes.
+This repository implements a BERT-based NLP model to infer users’ mental health conditions from their online posts and achieves an **accuracy of 80.95%** across **seven mental health classes**.

 ## Dataset